Ryanjlowe/Amazon-Pinpoint-POC/README.md

 * Decide on what reporting data is required to measure success
 * What Campaign and/or Journey use-cases will be targeted with this POC.
 Recommendation is to take a simple use-case to onboard for the initial POC.

 The Sample file [asset_enpoints.json](asset_enpoints.json) contains a sample dataset of end user data in the form of endpoints.
-This can be used to run the below guide, but should be also used as a reference for real customer end-user data.
+The attributes in the sample dataset are defined in the **Import Endpoint Data** section below but are good references for both personalization and segmentation attributes.
+This sample file can be used to run the below guide, but should be also used as a reference for real customer end-user data.
 (Note: This can also be in a CSV format)

 Pipeline should be built to sync the above identified data into Pinpoint either through the API or through bulk imports.
 To build out a pipeline to automatically import bulk CSV or JSON files, the [Amazon S3 Triggered Endpoint Imports](https://github.com/aws-samples/digital-user-engagement-reference-architectures#amazon-s3-triggered-endpoint-imports) reference architecture can be deployed to automatically import S3 files as they are persisted in an Amazon S3 bucket.
 The guide below will guide through a manual upload of data via the Console UI.